Almoravid and Almohad textiles: Almerían silks

 The city of Almería was a prominent hub of textile manufacturing during the Almoravid period.
 One of the largest cities in Andalusia, it flourished under Almoravid rule.
 Muslim cartographer Muhammad Al-Idrisi noted over 800 silk workshops producing a variety of styles.
 Almerían silks were renowned for their luxury within contemporary French and German literature, and the city’s location allowed it to take advantage of Mediterranean trade and the Almoravid dynasty’s internal trade networks.
 Some of the varieties of silks produced in the city mimicked styles from Baghdad and Isfahan, showing a broad cross-pollination in textile manufacturing techniques between the Islamic world.
 After a siege of the city by the Kingdom of Castile in 1147, the city’s prominence declined, but it remained a center of trade into the Almohad period.

 The silk goods produced included luxury fabrics and brocades called "dihaj" and "siqlatun" respectively, silk threads, curtains and netting, striped silks called "attabi", knotted silks called "muajar", silks of Isfahani style and more.
 At the height of Almoravid prosperity, in the 12th century, imitations of Baghdadi silks were especially prized, of which the shroud of San Pedro de Osma is a notable example.

-Almería was, along with Cordoba, Malaga, and Seville, one of the centers of silk weaving crafts mentioned most frequently by the writers Ibn Hawkal, Yakut, and Makkari.
+Almería was, along with Córdoba, Málaga, and Seville, one of the centers of silk weaving crafts mentioned most frequently by the writers Ibn Hawkal, Yakut, and Makkari.